apertussolutions/apertussolutions.github.io/index.md

   reference: http://fav.me/d2256qj
 ---

 Apertus Solutions is an engineering company focused on delivering open source software and hardware solutions.
 We provide a range of service to include development, support and consulting services.
-Our focus is to provide a bridge between our customers and the world of open source.
+Our goal is to provide a bridge between our customers and the world of open source.